DenyAnwar/money-flow-notes/README.md

 # money-flow-notes

-This is my project that i have crafted using android studio, a mobile apps for taking notes revenue and expenditure money.
+This project that i have crafted using android studio, a mobile apps for taking notes revenue and expenditure money.

 ## 🚀 Quick start